wengqt/ingWorld/README.md

-# this is a homepage project about ing studio
+## this is a homepage project about ING STUDIO